DragonSenses/Curiosity/Rust/ch-7/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 <span class="caption">Listing 7-19: Two `use` statements where one is a subpath of the other</span>

-The common part of these two paths is `std::io`, and that’s the complete first path.
+The common part of these two paths is `std::io`, and that's the complete first path.
 To merge these two paths into one `use` statement, we can use `self` in the nested path, as shown in Listing 7-20.

 <span class="filename">Filename: src/lib.rs</span>